-- Intercom System: There is an intercom system in all Early Childhood Education Center rooms which allows instantaneous two-way communication between the rooms and the Early Childhood Education Center office.

-- Parking Lot: We ask that you use extreme caution while driving and walking through the Early Childhood Education Center parking lot to provide safety and security for children and their adults as they enter/leave the Early Childhood Education Center during the day.
+- Intercom System: There is an intercom system in all Early Childhood Education Center rooms which allows instantaneous two-way communication between the rooms and the Early Childhood Education Center office. - Parking Lot: We ask that you use extreme caution while driving and walking through the Early Childhood Education Center parking lot to provide safety and security for children and their adults as they enter/leave the Early Childhood Education Center during the day.
+We ask that you do not leave your vehicle idling in the parking lot (attended/unattended) unless in extreme heat or cold to maintain interior or engine temperatures.
 Children should always be escorted in and out of the building by an adult.
 Cell phone use is not permitted while driving in the parking lot.
 The speed limit is 10 mph.

 - Emergency Backpack: The Emergency Backpack must be carried with the teachers whenever they leave their classroom with their students to go to places such as specials classes and outdoor areas.
 Each classroom has an emergency backpack equipped with the following items:

-- o Flashlight
+- Flashlight

-- First Aid Kit
+- o First Aid Kit

 - Copies of Emergency Cards for your class

 - 2 story books

 - Paper and markers/crayons

-- o Wipes
+- Wipes

 - Diapers (2s and under)

-- o Bottle of water
+- Bottle of water